Little Flowers Early Childhood

 Little Flowers EDC has capacity for 10 infants, 120 children ages 2-4, and an after school program for 80 children, ages 5 to 14, in two facilities.
 They have 40 staff members from the community and in the summer, they hire teenagers from the city youth summer program.
 Quite an impact on the Sandtown community!
 They have a summer program for 80 children 5-14 to keep them engaged in learning and field trips.

 On May 10, 2016, forty-five children and ten staff from Little Flowers joined Emmanuel Preschool in activities, took a walk, and ate lunch in the Fellowship Hall.
 We are grateful for Damita, Donna, and the 15 volunteers and folks who brought food!
 Also in May, Ed DeLong went up to build raised beds and plant vegetables with the children at Little Flowers and had a wonderful time.

 Volunteer for a Weekday Visit to Little Flowers

-Visits are scheduled once a month from 9:30 to 11am.
+Visits are scheduled once or twice a month from 9:30 to 11am.
 We leave from Emmanuel at 9am, and return around Noon.
 Emmanuel folks (3-4) carpool up to Baltimore, a 35 minute drive, and park in a secured lot.

 Volunteer for Saturday Tutoring